eero-lehtinen/oklch-color-picker-0.nvim/README.md

 },
 ```

-Use `:ColorPickOklch` to pick a color under cursor, or call
+Use `:ColorPickOklch0` to pick a color under cursor, or call

 ```lua
 require('oklch-color-picker-0').pick_color_under_cursor()